xadahiya/xadahiya.github.io/_posts/2017-06-24-Hydrus-in-detail.md

 ***

 ## Setting up the server
-The following section explains how the server needs to be setup to be able to serve the data we added in the previous section.
+The following section explains how the server needs to be set up to be able to serve the data we added in the previous section.

 The generic server is implemented using the [Flask](http://flask.pocoo.org/) micro-framework.
 To get the server up and running, all you need to do is:
 ```python